Advancing the Future of Oncology

 SRRM2 -

-From an immunization experiment, where we used extracellular vesicles from tumor cell lines, we obtained a monoclonal antibody specific for SRRM2, a RNA-binding protein involved in splicing and a major component of nuclear speckles.
+From immunizations with extracellular vesicles from cancer cell lines, we obtained antibodies targeting SRRM2, a RNA-binding protein involved in splicing and a major component of nuclear speckles.

 latest